 - Accountability ensures momentum 🎢

-Built-in structure is one part of Techstars that I have thoroughly enjoyed.
-Immediately after arriving—I think on the second day—we jumped into choosing company KPI's and tracking metrics for our businesses.
+The built-in structure is one part of Techstars that I have thoroughly enjoyed.
+Immediately after arriving—I think on the second day—we jumped into choosing company KPI’s and tracking metrics for our businesses.
 The accountability that this adds to the team is useful because it helps you quickly identify areas where you need to improve.

 - Life isn’t life without your wife 👰🏼

 The next time I have an opportunity to do something like this away from home, I’ll make it more of a priority to ensure my wife takes part in the journey with me.
 Being thousands of miles apart indeed has encouraged focus, but it’s also time that we can’t get back.

 - Your business partner can make you or break you 🔨

 I’ve been fortunate to have chosen my business partner wisely.
 Jeff has been fantastic to work with.
 When going through a program like this, you need to be around someone that pushes you to grow yet doesn’t undermine you for your faults.

 One of the greatest compliments we received during the week (in my opinion) came from a friend and fellow founder, Anuj.
 He commented, “You know, I’ve noticed that you and Jeff are so respectful to one another.”

 - Food poisoning is not fun 🤢